craigl33/solution-file-processing/README.md

 The SFP package requires julia to be installed and have a few (julia) packages set up, as well as the python package called julia.

 **Installing julia**
 - Install julia from the software centre.
 If errors, submit an IT ticket requesting them to install it.
+Add julia to PATH if given the option.
+- Check whether the path to julia.exe was added to PATH, the format is usually `C:\Users\LASTNAME_F\AppData\Local\Programs\Julia\Julia-1.4.2\bin`.
+Check by either:

+    - Running `where julia` in Windows command prompt.
+Returns the path to julia.exe if it has been added to PATH
+    - Running `echo %PATH%` in Windows command prompt and checking whether the \bin folder is listed in the result
-Ensure julia is added to PATH during installation.
-If not, submit an IT ticket asking for the path to julia.exe to be added to PATH.
+- If the path to julia.exe is not in PATH, submit an IT ticket asking for it to be added as doing so requires admin rights.
-- Find the `julia.exe` bin folder by running `where julia.exe` in Windows command prompt, the format is usually `C:\Users\LASTNAME_F\AppData\Local\Programs\Julia\Julia-1.4.2\bin`

 **julia proxies**